 Scale-independent Pixels(sp) – this is like the dp unit, but it is also scaled by the user’s font size preference.
-It is recommend you use this unit when specifying font sizes, so they will be adjusted for both the screen density and user’s preference.
+It is recommended you use this unit when specifying font sizes, so they will be adjusted for both the screen density and user’s preference.

 Always use dp and sp only. sp for font sizes and dp for everything else.
-It will make UI compatible for Android devices with different densities.
+It will make UI compatible with Android devices with different densities.
 You can learn more about pixel and dp from https://www.google.com/design/spec/layout/units-measurements.html#units-measurements-density-independent-pixels-dp-

 Enjoy Coding and Share Knowledge